The AES Corporation (AES) Shares Up Despite Recent Market Volatility

 Goldman gave a rating of “Buy” to AES, setting the target price at $30 in the report published on November 30th of the previous year.

-During the last 5 trading sessions, AES fell by -0.22%, which changed the moving average for the period of 200-days by +1.71% in comparison to the 20-day moving average, which settled at $23.51.
-In addition, The AES Corporation saw -21.42% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, AES rose by +7.33%, which changed the moving average for the period of 200-days by +21.75% in comparison to the 20-day moving average, which settled at $23.31.
+In addition, The AES Corporation saw -18.05% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading